xu929-wuh/PLSR/README.md

 # PLSR
-The code will be made publicly available upon acceptance.
+The code will be made publicly available upon acceptance of the paper.